python4004/Timing-HTB/Timing.md

 i found this passowrd `4_V3Ry_l0000n9_p422w0rd` in `db_conn.php` but doesn't work.

-so the last solution to find `aaron` password is to bruteforce we may found it. using `rockyou` wordlist it was easy to find so our username& password  [`aaron`-`aaron`]
+so the last solution to find `aaron` password is to bruteforce we may found it.

+using `rockyou` wordlist it was easy to find ,so our username& password  [`aaron`-`aaron`]

 ![5](https://user-images.githubusercontent.com/36403473/171068633-de00d6bd-5466-485d-b70b-5f9ec013b3f9.png)

-After login i realized that i am in right corner i am user 2 so i need to increase my privilege.
+After logging, i realized that i am in right corner i am `user 2` so i need to increase my privilege.

 lets open `burpsuite`

 in `Edit profile` page

 ![6](https://user-images.githubusercontent.com/36403473/171068968-87e29291-36cd-4f65-a3b6-774f828eb612.png)
-so lets try to manipulate this

 From `admin_auth_check.php`
 ```